merenlab/merenlab.org/_posts/anvio/2018-05-05-eukaryotic-single-copy-core-genes.md

 <span class="extra-info-header">Using `BUSCO_83_Protista` with anvi'o `v4`</span>

-This collection will be avilable by default in anvi'o `v5`, however, if you would like to use it with anvi'o `v4`, you still can do it.
+This collection will be available by default in anvi'o `v5`, however, if you would like to use it with anvi'o `v4`, you still can do it.
 For that, first download and unpack the archive:

 ```
 # download